-Filed for bankruptcy, or thinking of filing, and wondering how long it'll mar your credit report for?
+Filed for bankruptcy, or thinking of filing, and asking yourself, "How long does a bankruptcy stay on my credit report?"

-The short answer is that it depends on what type of bankruptcy you filed.
+The short answer is that it depends on which type of bankruptcy you filed.

-There are two types of bankruptcy for individuals — Chapter 7 and Chapter 13.
+There are two kinds of bankruptcy for individuals: Chapter 7 and Chapter 13.

 |Type of bankruptcy||How long it stays on your credit report|